frederick-vs-ja/Quuxplusone-blog/_posts/2018-03-27-string-view-is-a-borrow-type.md

 - And now, `std::string_view`.

-Notice that because all of the above types were designed by [Not Me](https://www.retroist.com/2012/09/13/family-circus-not-me-and-ida-know/), they all break some of the general rules for borrow types:
+Notice that because all of the above types were designed by [Not Me](https://www.retroist.com/2012/09/13/family-circus-not-me-and-ida-know/), they all break some of the general rules for parameter-only types:

 - `reference_wrapper<T>` is assignable: `rw1 = rw2`.
 [Assignment has shallow semantics](https://wandbox.org/permlink/RxH2TwIDLFC5fWsg),
   even though comparison `rw1 == rw2` has deep semantics.